-

 the checklist

-“burnout from overachieving and the cost of doing everything right“ I used to love checklists.I loved the certainty of them.The way a tick could turn effort into proof.
+“burnout from overachieving“ I used to love checklists.I loved the certainty of them.The way a tick could turn effort into proof.
 I’d been trained for this long before spreadsheets, learning silence as a performer.
 Master’s degree: done.Job title: presentable.Promotion: done.Visas in different countries: approved.LinkedIn summary: glowing.
-On paper,…
+On paper, I was doing everything right.
+From the…

 -